Virtual Experiences in Visual & Performing Arts

 Maryland's home for independent music programming says "the show must go on," so they added relevant programs to their line-up.
 WTMD offers the extra-creative “Home School,” which airs weekdays in the 10am hour, when midday host Sam Gallant calls class to session and as “Professor” Sam, introduces a set of music about topics such as math, geography, science, biology.
 How cool is that?
 But there is so much more that is new and exciting at WTMD these days.

 Read more about how WTMD has responded to the challenge of Covid-19.

 The Mainstay in Kent County lives up to its motto, "Home of Musical Magic," with live (or to stream later) music free to all.

-Leonardtown Virtual Programming will include classes, demos, workshops and original shows.
-Three new series, The Leonardtown Virtual Artist Showcase, The Leonardtown Learn and Share Series and Leonardtown A&E Feature Presentations, will provide engaging, online content, mostly FREE, with reservations required for select special events.
+Leonardtown Virtual Programming includes classes, demos, workshops and original shows.
+The Leonardtown Virtual Artist Showcase, Learn and Share Series and A&E Feature Presentations, provide engaging, online content, mostly FREE, with reservations required for select special events.

-Strathmore Performances resume Wednesday evenings at 7:30pm on Strathmore's Facebook Page.
-Enjoy a special series of live streamed concerts in multiple genres— straight from the living rooms of the area's best musicians.
-Concerts are bite-sized (about 20 minutes ) and feature one of Strathmore’s Artists in Residence.
+Strathmore Performances resume and you can check Strathmore's Facebook Page for the schedule.
+Enjoy live streamed concerts in multiple genres— some are straight from the living rooms of the area's best musicians.
+Many concerts are bite-sized (about 20 minutes ) and feature one of Strathmore’s Artists in Residence.

 Maryland State Arts Council lists arts-related organizations offering virtual events and content.